 - Federal Skilled Worker Program (FSWP)

 Study Permit – As an international student in Canada looking for permanent residency, you have very similar options to those with a work permit.
 The best way to successfully obtain permanent residency with a study permit in Canada is to apply for the Post Graduate Work Permit (PGWP) program and then applying for permanent residency.

 How You Can Lose Your Permanent Resident Status:

-The permanent residence application process can be very complex, time consuming and difficult.
-It is therefore essential that if you are considering applying for Canadian permanent residence, you get professional immigration help.
+The permanent residence application process can be very complex, time-consuming, and difficult.
+Many temporary residents change their status to permanent residency, therefore it is therefore essential that if you are considering applying for Canadian permanent residence, you get professional immigration help throughout the Canada PR process.
 The last thing you want is to be told your application is refused after months (or sometimes years) of waiting.